corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-testnet-intro.md

 {{< note >}}
 If you host your node on your own machine or a corporate server you must ensure it is reachable from the public internet at a specific IP address.
-Please follow the instructions here: [<no title>](deploy-locally.md).
+Please follow the instructions here: [Deploying Corda to Corda Testnet from your local environment](deploy-locally.md).

 {{< /note >}}